Yoga Day: Beyond Asanas and the Importance of Indian Languages

 Pratyahara (प्रत्याहार - Withdrawal of the Senses)

-This limb teaches detachment from external distractions, turning attention inward—a crucial step for meditation.
+This branch of Patanjali's writings teaches us detachment from external distractions.
+It tells us who to turn attention inward— a crucial step for meditation.

 Dharana (धारणा - Focused Concentration)